Academic year 2022/23

 Capacity

-Local authorities provided the capacity, as at May 2023, of special schools plus SEN units and resourced provision in mainstream schools, as defined in the data collection guidance.
+Local authorities provided the capacity, as at May 2023, of special schools plus SEN units and resourced provision in mainstream schools, as defined in the data collection guidance (opens in a new tab).
 This includes post-16 capacity in secondary specialist provision, where appropriate, and does not include independent or alternative provision.

 Capacity reported in SCAP may not reflect the current pupils on roll in a school due to the different and changing needs that a school caters for.
 Please note that due to the varied nature of specialist educational needs provision, there can be high amounts of local variation that national figures do not capture.
 This section provides national level indicators, and data is available at school, local authority and regional level in the underlying data.